 We hope that these changes will improve the fabric of the building, and preserve the beauty of its heritage.
 We want the church building better to become a place of learning, growth and support for all people, whatever their age, culture, or religious affiliation - offering accredited courses as well as informal activities for families and children.

 We aim to work with St. Thomas Werneth CE Primary School in delivering some of these services.
-However what we offer to the community will not be limited to those associated with that school, but for everyone.
+However what we offer to the community will not be limited to those associated with that school, but will be for everyone.

 As a church we want to be the catalyst for enabling a range of different activities that help all members of the local community to reach their full potential.

 These changes will breathe new life into the worshipping community and also the wider community, as we seek to fulfil part of our Christian mission: working for justice and opportunity, and ensuring that all are able to flourish - in our community and beyond.